ShogunWeb/FreshBook/README.md

 Facebook changes its DOM frequently.
 This MVP uses best-effort heuristics and may need updates.

+## License
+This add-on is distributed under the AGPLv3 license.
+Copyright 2025 - Shogun Web

 ## Privacy

 No data collection.
 No tracking.
 No network requests.